MichelLosier/customer-service-typescript/README.md

 The following commands can be used to bring up different components of the project:

 - `yarn install` in the project root directory
-- `yarn db-up` to bring up the database
+- `yarn db-up` to bring up the database (wraps docker-compose up).
 - `yarn db-migrate` to initialize the database schema
 - `yarn db-seed` to seed the database with mock data.
 - (optional) `yarn client build` to create a production build of the client app.
 Recommend just using development server launched with `client-start`
 - `yarn server-start` to bring up the server
 - `yarn client-start` to bring up the client web app

+These yarn commands wrap other CLI commands for convenience.
+The actual commands can be found in the respective client and server packages package.json scripts and are aliased in the root project package.json.

 ## Tests